Rajansahuofficial/mohan-demo/README.md

 # mohan-demo
-this a demo for git and github class.
+this a demo for Git & Github class.